-For many, preparing for a headshot is slightly overwhelming.
+For many, preparing for a headshot session is slightly overwhelming.
 There are lots of different elements to keep in mind when preparing, both before and during the headshot.
 And often, there are many easy tips to follow to truly unlock the benefits of getting a professional headshot.

 It is a common misconception that the headshot process is similar to school yearbook pictures: you sit on a stool and it’s one-and-done, over before you know it.
 However, this is simply untrue.
 Depending on time constraints and positions, headshot sessions often vary in timing.
 CEO headshot photo shoots can take up to two hours, while average working professionals and executives tend to spend up to 20 minutes with photographers hired by the company.

-Either way, it is better to allow a decent amount of time in your schedule for headshot sessions and follow these 6 easy tips on how to prepare for your headshot session to ensure you and the photographer get the best results possible.
+Either way, it is better to allow a decent amount of time in your schedule for headshot sessions and follow these 6 easy tips on how to prepare for your session to ensure you and the photographer get the best results possible.

 1) Before the shoot, share as much information with your photographer as possible

 A headshot session is generally short and thus requires some preparation beforehand to ensure that both the photographer and the subject are on the same page of what they want out of their headshot.

 Before the shoot, share your expectations with the photographer in terms how what the overall look and feel you would like to achieve from this.
 The more information your photographer has beforehand, the easier it is to direct the session to mold to your expectations.

 2) During the shoot, don’t forget to relax

 Sounds simple enough, but often the hardest to accomplish.
 If you are not relaxed, that mood will be conveyed in the photo through body language and expression and diminishes the quality of the photo.